chaoticthegreat/portfolio/README.md

 - `static/`: Contains static files like `browserconfig.xml`, `site.webmanifest`, and fonts.
 - `.github/`: Contains GitHub related files like `dependabot.yml`, `renovate.json`, and workflows.
 - Configuration files: `.eslintignore`, `.eslintrc.cjs`, `.gitignore`, `.npmrc`, `.prettierignore`, `.prettierrc`, `postcss.config.cjs`, `svelte.config.js`, `tailwind.config.js`, `tsconfig.json`, `vite.config.ts`.

-## Contributing

-I'm open to contributions!
-If you find any bugs, have suggestions, or want to add something interesting, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the terms of the [LICENSE](LICENSE) file.